 NO!
 Unfortunately, this is a common mistake trademark applicants make.
 The TM, SM and ® are unregistrable components of a trademark and will undoubtedly result in a trademark office action.
 Even worse, if the trademark application includes the ® in the application, the applicant will have violated federal law and the trademark application will be denied.
 How does this process occur?
 Upon receipt of the trademark application for review, the examining attorney will consider each submitted specimen very carefully and if the federal registration symbol is used with the mark or with any portion of the mark, the examining attorney will consult USPTO records to determine the existence of the registered portion of the mark and thus, the acceptability of the symbols use.
 If the examining attorney cannot locate a USPTO record, which justifies the use of the registered trademark symbol, the application will receive an office action.
 TMEP 906.03

-To underscore the importance of only using the Trademark Symbol that is appropriate for one’s mark, consider TMEP 906.04.
+The USPTO considers the use of using the correct trademark extremely seriously.
+To underscore the importance of only using the Trademark Symbol that is appropriate for one’s mark, consider TMEP 906.04.:

 “Improper use of the federal registration symbol, ®, that is deliberate and intends to deceive or mislead the public or the USPTO is fraud.
 See Copelands’ Enters.
 Inc. v.
 CNV Inc., 945 F.2d 1563, 20 USPQ2d 1295 (Fed.
 Cir.
 1991); Wells Fargo & Co. v.
 Lundeen & Assocs., 20 USPQ2d 1156 (TTAB 1991) .”